Lavani11618439/Delta_ModifiedDate/README.md

 ![image](https://user-images.githubusercontent.com/114147734/235296507-d98b91ae-ce17-4235-8195-07ec66cb31a5.png)

-## Note:Checking Update and inserted records in the target dataset can also be done by logging results
+## Note: Checking Update and inserted records in the target dataset can also be done by logging results

 # All good!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!